Code2Gether-Discord/subtrack/README.md

 ## Github

-1. Clone the project and checkout the dev branch.
+1. Clone the project and checkout the **dev** branch.
-2. Assign yourself to an issue and create a new branch from dev with this format: **$"feature/{InsertTitleOfIssue}"**
+2. Assign yourself to an issue and create a new branch from **dev** with this format: **$"feature/{InsertTitleOfIssue}"**
 3. Make some changes, commit the changes then push them to github
-4. Open up a Pull request from the branch with the changes to the dev branch
+4. Open up a Pull request from the branch with the changes to the **dev** branch
-5. Wait for other devs to give feedback.
+5. Wait for other developers feedback.
 When the Pull request has been approved click squash merge and delete the branch afterwards

 ## Creating database migrations